MustafaIsmaill/osm_path_planning/readme.txt

 2. rosservice call /path_getter + (Goal UTMx, Goal UTMy)
   example: rosservice call /path_getter 434764 4464870

-Note: The package has the maps of Leganes already downloaded and available offline, in case of changing the map, go to line 168 in road_processing_planning/scripts/path_points_processor and change the place_name.
+Note: The package has the maps of Leganes already downloaded and available offline, in case of changing the map, this can be easily done by changing place name variable from the configuration file /road_processing_planning/config/document.yaml

 Note: Before changing place_name, make sure that the map desired is valid by going to https://nominatim.openstreetmap.org/ to check map validity.

 Package Inputs:

--Goal UTMx
+-Goal UTMx,UTMy

 Package Outputs: